dusmcd/mcscript_v3/README.md

 - Prefix operators:
   - "!" will make truthy expressions falsey and vice versa
   - "-" will make positive numbers negative and vice versa

+## Memory Management
+- Memory is automatically managed by native garbage collector